SmartPracticeschool/llSPS-INT-1251-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 - Use Smart Document Understanding to build an enhanced Watson Discovery collection
 - Create an IBM Cloud Functions web action that allows Watson Assistant to post queries to Watson Discovery
 - Build a web application with integration to all these services & deploy the same on IBM Cloud Platform

+In Watson Discovery I have added ecobee3_userguide.

+Node_Red Dasboard link after deploying : https://myhelpdesk.mybluemix.net/ui/

+Have a casual talks like hello,bye,good morning,etc,for(SDU) like how to set time,how to turn on heater,how to access setting,how to operate thermostat,how to set up thermostat only.